 This is one of the biggest questions today.
 When should you borrow money?
 Another bigger question….Is borrowing a good idea?
 Is it good never to be in debt?
 The youth in India expect these answers and we will give them to you.

-Many youth in India find it tough to meet their expenses within their income.
+Many youths in India find it tough to meet their expenses within their income.
 Borrowing becomes a habit and then the debt trap.
 Then some good advice….Never Borrow….But is this the right advice?